 Stress is a demand or pressure placed on someone, making them feel tense, anxious, fearful, depressed or uncomfortable.

-The Australian Heart Foundation has identified factors that are commonly regarded as components of ‘stress'.
-These include:
+Factors that are commonly regarded as components of ‘stress’ include:

 - depression, anxiety, panic disorder